-It is structured to take advantage of the advanced architectural features of Prime 50 Series systems such as virtual memory, process exchange, dynamic linking and hardware memory Prime's system architecture was developed in a protection.
-This means the PRIMOS operating system provides a productive and easy-to-use environment for program development and an efficient, secure, reliable environment for program execution.
+PRIMOS is structured to take advantage of the advanced architectural features of Prime 50 Series systems such as virtual memory, process exchange, dynamic linking and hardware memory protection.
+This means PRIMOS provides a productive and easy-to-use environment for program development and an efficient, secure, reliable environment for program execution.
 Furthermore, as the same operating system runs on all Prime 50 Series systems, this environment is fully compatible across the product line.

-The PRIMOS operating system supports a wide range of communication facilities including seven Remote Job Entry (RJE) products; Prime's Distributed Processing Terminal Executive (DPTX) for IBM connectibility; and PRIMENETTM networking software.
-Also supported are MIDASPLUSTM, an indexed sequential file access method; DBMS, a CODASYL-compliant database management sysem; and a variety of industry-standard languages.
+The PRIMOS operating system supports a wide range of communication facilities including seven Remote Job Entry (RJE) products; Prime's Distributed Processing Terminal Executive (DPTX) and Prime/SNATM for IBM connectibility; and PRIMENETTM networking software.
+Also supported are MIDASPLUSTM and PRISAMTM indexed sequential file access methods, Prime DBMS, a CODASYL-compliant database management system; and a variety of industry-standard languages.
 The PRIMOS operating system supports a wide range of peripherals including over 10Gb of mass storage, eight tape drives, four parallel line printers and multiple serial printers, card readers, paper tape and graphics devices.